-Side Panel : A panel (operable or inoperable) located adjacent to a doorway.
-It may or may not be in the same plane as the doorway.
-Sloped overhead glazing : Glazing that is inclined at less than 75 degrees to the horizontal and located, wholly or partially, directly above an area that may be used by people.
-Span : The dimension between supports.
-For panels supported on all four edges, it corresponds to the smaller of the sight size dimensions.
-Spandrel : That portion of the exterior wall of a multistory commercial building that covers the area below the sill of the vision glass installation.
-Tempered or Toughened Glass : When float glass panels are heated and then cooled rapidly in a controlled environment.
 Tinted Glass : Normal float glass to which colorants are added during manufacturing process to achieve tinting and solar radiation absorption properties.
 Transom : Horizontal bar of wood, aluminium or stone etc. across a window, door or partition.
-Toughened laminated safety glass : Laminated safety glass utilizing two panels of toughened safety glass in the make up.
-Unframed glazing : Panels without framed edges.
-Wardrobe doors : Doors that provide access to built in storage areas, excluding those fitted to pieces of furniture that are not built into the building.
+Toughened Laminated Safety Glass : Laminated safety glass utilizing two panels of toughened safety glass in the make up.
+Unframed Glazing : Panels without framed edges.
+Wardrobe Doors : Doors that provide access to built in storage areas, excluding those fitted to pieces of furniture that are not built into the building.
 Wind Load : Load on glass because of the speed and direction of wind.
-Window : It means an opening other than a door, to the outside of a building which provides all or part of the required natural light, ventilation Window Sill : Solid wall (brick or concrete wall) starting from the finised floor level to the base of first window or structural member consisting of a continuous horizontal metal/wooden forming the lowest member of a framework or supporting structure.
+Window : It means an opening other than a door, to the outside of a building which provides all or part of the required natural light, ventilation.
+Window Sill : Solid wall (brick or concrete wall) starting from the finised floor level to the base of first window or structural member consisting of a continuous horizontal metal/ wooden forming the lowest member of a framework or supporting structure.

-Annexure 5: References
+Annexure 6: References

-- IS: 2553 (Part 1) 1990 Safety Glass Specification. - IS: 2835 1987 Specification for Flat Transparent Sheet Glass (third revision) - IS: 875 (Part 3) Reaffirmed 1997 Codes for the Wind Loads. - IS: 3548 1988 Code of Practice for Glazing in Buildings - IS: 10439 1983 Code of Practice for Patent Glazing - IS: 7760:1985 Specification for steel glass-front cabinet - 16 CFR Ch II (1-1-04 Edition) Part 1201 Safety Standards for architectural glazing materials. - ANSI Z 97.1 1984 (R1994) Safety Glazing Materials - Used in Buildings - Safety Performance Specifications and Methods of Tests. - AS: 2208 1996 Safety Glazing Materials in Buildings - AS: 1288 2006 Glass in Buildings Selection and Installation. - BS: 6206 Part 4 1995 Specifications for impact performance requirements for flat safety glass and safety plastics for use in buildings - BS: 6262 Part 4 1994 Code of Practice for Glazing for Buildings - Safety related to Human Impact - BS: 6262 Part 6 1997 Code of Practice for Glazing for Buildings: Special Applications - BS: 952 For nominal thickness of glass. - BS: 8000 part 7 1990 Workmanship on Building Sites - Code of Practice for Glazing
+- IS: 2553 (Part 1) 1990 Safety Glass Specification. - IS : 2835 1987 Specification for Flat Transparent Sheet Glass (third revision). - IS : 875 (Part 3) Reaffirmed 1997 Codes for the Wind Loads. - IS : 3548 1988 (Reaffirmed 2009) Code of Practice for Glazing in Buildings. - IS : 10439 1983 Code of Practice for Patent Glazing. - IS : 7760 1985 Specification for steel glass-front cabinet. - IS : 3808 1979 Method of Test for noncombustibility of building materials. - IS : 3809 1979 Fire resistance test of structures. - IS : 14900 2000 (Reaffirmed 2005) Transparent float glass Specifications. - National Building Code of India 2005. - 16 CFR Ch II (1-1-04 Edition) Part 1201 Safety Standards for architectural glazing materials. - ANSI Z 97.1 1984 (R1994) Safety Glazing.
+Materials - Used in Buildings - Safety Performance Specifications and Methods of Tests. - AS : 2208 1996 Safety Glazing Materials in Buildings. - AS : 1288 2006 Glass in Buildings Selection and Installation. - BS : 6206 Part 4 1995 Specifications for impact performance requirements for flat safety glass and safety plastics for use in buildings. - BS : 6262 Part 4 1994 Code of Practice for Glazing for Buildings - Safety related to Human Impact. - BS : 6262 Part 6 1997 Code of Practice for Glazing for Buildings: Special Applications.

-- BS: 5516-1 2004 Patent Glazing and Sloped Glazing for Buildings - Code of Practice for Design and Installation. - BS: 8213 Part 4 1990 Windows, Doors and Rooflights: Code of Practice for the Installation of Replacement Windows and Doorsets in Dwellings - BS EN: 12600 2002 Glass in buildings -Pendulum tests - Impact test method and classification for flat glass - BS: 7499 1991 Specification for inclusion of glass in the construction of furniture, other than tablesor trolleys, including cabinets, shelving systems and wall hung or free standing mirrors - BS: 7376 1990 Specification for inclusion of glass in the construction of tables or trolleys - BS EN: 1727 1998 Domestic furniture, storage furniture, safety requirements and test methods - BS EN: 1153 1996 Kitchen furniture, safety requirements and test methods for built-in and free standing kitchen cabinets and work tops - JIS R 3206: 1997 Tempered Glass - JIS R 3205 : 1998 Laminated Glass - DIN 52 337: Methods of testing flat glass for use in buildings pendulum impact tests. - Glass Association of North America Installation - Guidelines for Use of Glass in Buildings, by Dr. N.K.
-Garg, Professor, Faculty of Architecture, MIT, MAHE, Manipal and Former Head, H & P Division, Central Building Research Institute (CBRI), Roorkee, India.
+- BS: 952 For nominal thickness of glass. - BS: 8000 Part 7 1990 Workmanship on Building Sites Code of Practice for Glazing. - BS : 5516-1 2004 Patent Glazing and Sloped Glazing for Buildings Code of Practice for Design and Installation. - BS : 8213 Part 4 1990 Windows, Doors and Rooflights: Code of Practice for the Installation of Replacement Windows and Doorsets in Dwellings. - BS EN : 12600 2002 Glass in buildings Pendulum tests Impact test method and classification for flat glass. - BS: 7499 1991 Specification for inclusion of glass in the construction of furniture, other than tablesor trolleys, including cabinets, shelving systems and wall hung or free standing mirrors. - BS : 7376 1990 Specification for inclusion of glass in the construction of tables or trolleys. - BS EN : 1727 1998 Domestic furniture, storage furniture, safety requirements and test methods - BS EN : 1153 1996 Kitchen furniture, safety requirements and test methods for built-in and free standing kitchen cabinets and work tops. - EN 13501 2 Classifications of Fire Resistant glass. - JIS R 3206 : 1997 Tempered Glass. - JIS R 3205 : 1998 Laminated Glass. - DIN 52 337 : Methods of testing flat glass for use in buildings pendulum impact tests. - Glass Association of North America Installation Guide. - Guidelines for Use of Glass in Buildings, by Dr. N.K.
+Garg, Professor, Faculty of Architecture, MIT, MAHE, Manipal & Former Head, H & P Division, Central Building Research Institute (CBRI), Roorkee, India.